General Information on the Therapy Cap in 2014

 What provider settings are subject to the therapy cap in 2014?

 In 2014, the $1920 therapy cap with an exceptions process applies to services furnished in the following outpatient therapy settings: physical therapists in private practice, physician offices, skilled nursing facilities (Part B), rehabilitation agencies (or ORFs), and comprehensive outpatient rehabilitation facilities (CORFs), critical access hospitals, and outpatient hospital departments.
-For outpatient hospital departments the therapy cap will apply from January 1 - March 31, 2014.
-If Congress does not pass legislation prior to March 31, 2014, the Therapy Cap it would no longer apply outpatient hospitals after that date.
-Critical access hospitals would not be considered in the hospital exemption and therefore it would continue to apply to critical access hospitals in 2014.
+For outpatient hospital departments the therapy cap will apply from January 1, 2014-March 31, 2015.
+If Congress does not pass legislation prior to March 31, 2014 the therapy cap will not apply to outpatient hospitals after that date.
+Critical access hospitals, would not be considered in the hospital exemption and therefore the cap will continue to apply to critical access hospitals in 2015.